YandereChan2/Relocating-destructor-and-operator-reloc/Operator reloc and relocating destructor.md

 ### 4.3 (simple) self-reference string

 Sometimes, self-reference also exist in the string object.
+For example, libstdc++'s SSO `basic_string` implementation holds a pointer that conditionally points to a buffer inside the string object.

 ```C++
 class my_string